Skip to content

 Why It Matters for EMC

-At resonance, the shielding effectiveness of the enclosure can drop dramatically — sometimes by 20–40 dB compared to off-resonance performance.
-If a digital clock harmonic or a switching-converter spur happens to land on one of these cavity modes, you can see emissions spikes that no amount of ferrite or filtering will tame, because the box itself is the problem.
+At resonance, the shielding effectiveness of your enclosure can drop like a rock — we're talking 20 to 40 dB compared to off-resonance performance.
+If a digital clock harmonic or a switching-converter spur happens to land right on one of these cavity modes, you'll see emissions spikes that no amount of ferrite beads or input filtering will fix.
+The box itself is the problem.

 Worked Example: A Typical Industrial Controller Enclosure